 - dry terrain

-Why beginners love it: Your toes finally have room to move — no squeezing, no rubbing.
+Why beginners love it: Your toes finally have space — no squeezing, no rubbing.

 Why it’s great: